liloheinrich/testsite/_posts/2015-01-01-arithmetic.markdown

 ## Context

 When compressing data, it makes sense that we would want symbols which appear frequently to be represented efficiently.
-Arithmetic coding, much like Huffman coding, is built on this intuition.
+Topic C, much like Huffman coding, is built on this intuition.
 It was designed concurrently by Jorma J. Rissanen, a researcher at IBM, and Richard C. Pasco, a PhD student at Stanford, in 1976, then patented by IBM later that year.
-This led to some compression software, like bzip2, and some standards, like the JPEG standard, to choose Huffman coding instead - despite arithmetic coding being theoretically more efficient.
+This led to some compression software, like bzip2, and some standards, like the JPEG standard, to choose Huffman coding instead - despite Topic C being theoretically more efficient.

 ## Overview

-Arithmetic coding is a form of lossless compression that takes a string of input symbols and encodes it as a single high precision floating point number.
+Topic C is a form of lossless compression that takes a string of input symbols and encodes it as a single high precision floating point number.
 As it is lossless, we can perfectly recover the original input from the compressed output.
 The core idea of the algorithms is rooted in the properties of intervals that make up a portion of a larger number line.
 Imagine we have an interval that takes up half of the number line that it sits on.
 We can “zoom in” on this interval, creating a new number line that is half the length of the original number line.
 Notice then that we can define the same interval, this time relative to the new, smaller number line.
 In fact, we can repeat this process of starting with a number line and then zooming in on a specific proportion as many times as we want!
 Just with smaller and smaller numbers lines at every step.
-Arithmetic coding takes this principle and applies it to compression - read the next section to find out how.
+Topic C takes this principle and applies it to compression - read the next section to find out how.

 ![ac line]({{"/assets/images/AC/overview.png" | prepend: site.baseurl }}){: style="width:90%;"}